 American Academy of Pediatrics State-Level Reports on Children and COVID-19.
-The latest report from the American Academy of Pediatrics (AAP) shows that as of November 11, 2021, children contributed 27% to all COVID-19 cases.
-Child cases are up 22% from the two weeks prior.
+The latest report from the American Academy of Pediatrics (AAP) shows that as of March 10, 2022, children contributed 18% to all COVID-19 cases.
 This report is regularly updated.
 To access the report and summary, click here.
-(August 26, 2021)
+(Updated March 18, 2022)

 Pediatric Mental Health in a COVID-19 World: Ten Basic Concepts Every Pediatric Dentist Should Know About Child Mental Health and the Psychological Consequences of the COVID-19 Pandemic.
 The California Society for Pediatric Dentistry (CSPD) offers this webinar on the various impacts of COVID-19 on child mental health.
 This presentation is uniquely tailored to the pediatric dentist who can receive CE credit for participating.
 Click here to register.

 CDC COVID-19 Vaccine Myths.
 The Centers for Disease Control and Prevention created this myth-busting factsheet to bring awareness to fictitious ideas about the COVID-19 vaccination.
 The concise explanations were designed help patients understand the claims and learn what is true and what is false when rumors make their way into communities.
 To visit Myths and Facts about COVID-19 Vaccines, click here.